e-Spirit/javascript-content-api-library/README.md

 To be able to use the FSXA-API, a new object must be created.
 How you create the object depends on how you want to use the FSXA-API.

-If you want to use the information provided by the CaaS in your frontend, you have to use the `proxy` mode.
+If you want to use the information provided by the CaaS in your frontend, you can use the `FSXAProxyApi`.
+It proxies the requested resources to a middleware Rest Api, that does not expose secrets.
-If you want to use it in your server, you have to use the `remote` mode.
+If you want to use it in your server, you can use the `FSXARemoteApi`.
+It can be registered as a Rest Api that can be called from a `FSXAProxyApi` instance.

 However, to have a fully running application, we recommend using the FSXA-API in your server as well as in your frontend.

-In each case you have to specify the content mode, the configuration and optionally the log level.

 The config mode can be `preview` or `release`.
-It depends on which information you want to get.
+Depending on the state of the content you want to fetch.
 <br />
 There is an enum to use these modes.
 <br />